PaulDapolito/EasyTeX/critiques/December 2.md

 **How do you think I can make the installation/setup procedure easier for EasyTeX users?
 What were your experiences like with the language's installation/setup procedure?**

+Currently, I'm having a slight problem.
+I have LaTeX on my machine, and python, and installed pip.
+However, it isn't recognizing pdflatex, which exists, so I'm confused.
+I noticed something minor while messing with this - you should add a blank line at the end of `easytex.sh`, that shit doesn't pass linecheck!
+(I tried to `cat` it and it looked funny.)
+Minor problem, I can always open the generated TeX in the appropriate editor and generate the pdf from there, but that seems unecessarily confusing.

+Your README instructions were helpful, thank you!

 **What do you think of the language's error-handling and output?
 Did you find it easy to identify and fix errors based on EasyTeX's output?**